Advanced Settings

 func didReceiveSegement(_ segment: String!)

-Custom Parameters for iOS
+Custom Parameters for Rewarded server to server callbacks

 Price Floor Configuration